ECON 7044 - International Finance PG

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThis course deals with the analysis of selected macroeconomic issues in open economies.
-The outcomes of the course are three-fold:

 University Graduate Attributes